 4. I then read the book on my Kindle again, fine-tuning the manuscript in either Scrivener or Word as I go.
 I guarantee I’ll still find issues to fix, and swathes of text to cull.
 Cutting text is as important as fine-tuning when you’re trying to maintain the pace of the story.

 5. I’ll then send the manuscript to my small team of beta readers.
 Their job is to find holes I’ve missed or any glaring mistakes.
 They usually read the book within a few days and I can fix anything they flag up.
 Assuming you don’t have beta readers to call upon, this is where you’ll first share your work with friends and family.
 Hopefully, they’ll all be candid in their feedback.

 6. At that point, I’ll send the manuscript to my editor.
 She’ll have it for a few weeks and send it back with another raft of issues to fix.
-Basic proofreading can cost as little as £50 per 10,000 words while a full edit can cost upwards of £1,500, depending on the book length.
+Basic proofreading can cost as little as £50 per 10,000 words, while a full edit can cost upwards of £1,500, depending on the book length.
 If that’s within your budget, Reedsy can help you find a suitable proofreader or editor.
-If you can’t afford a proofreader or editor, at very least work diligently through steps 1-5.
+If you can’t afford a proofreader or editor, at the very least, work diligently through steps 1-5.

 8. I then publish the ebook, and my private Facebook group will flag anything they find.
 In a typical manuscript, you’ll NEVER catch every single issue (even major publishing houses don’t).
 I always hold off publishing the paperback for a week or so for this reason.